 It’s possible to walk around the outside of this impressive fortress for free but entrance inside the huge wall costs £7.80 for adults and £4.65 for children.
-There is a long stay car park outside the castle in Caernarfon town.
+There is a long stay, pay & display car park outside the castle in Caernarfon town.

 2. Conwy Castle

 Some would argue that Conwy castle is the most impressive of Edward I Welsh castles.
 It’s location is surly hard to beat, set as it is on the banks of the river Conwy with Snowdonia National Park looming behind.